rockettheme/docs/Docs/joomla/basic/adding_images.md

 The **Image button** (point 2) located below the main text field is the primary method most users insert images into their article.
 It gives you immediate access to the media folder as well as an upload option.
 You can set the image alignment, title, description, and caption using this option.

 Fields under **Images and links** (point 3) are used to set images in a place pre-determined by the template.
 This could be in conjunction with an extension or within the template's built-in parameters itself.
-This may not be supported by all templates.

 ![][add_image_2]